isomerpages/moe-peihwasec/_ccas/Performing Arts/Pei Hwa Choir.md

 </tbody>
 </table>

-<h4><strong>Competitions and CCA Activities</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold">Competitions and CCA Activities</h4>
-<p style="font-size:15px; line-height:2;margin-top:15px;">We have always believed in honing the skills of the Choir through various Choral Exchanges with other schools.
+ <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">We have always believed in honing the skills of the Choir through various Choral Exchanges with other schools.
 This provides valuable opportunities for the Choir to learn and share the love for music with one another.</p>

 <img src="/images/choir2.jpg" style="width: 100%;margin-top:10px;">
 <p style="text-align: center; font-size:13px;margin-top:5px;">Choir Exchange With Anglican High And Zhonghua Sec</p>